Overview

 Panel replacement vs. repair: Replacing an entire panel can sometimes cost less than extensive metalwork, particularly on older vehicles with available used parts.

 A pickup truck owner noticed two quarter-sized rust spots on the driver's door after a winter of road salt exposure.
 A body shop quoted $280 to sand, prime, and spot repaint the area.
-Had the owner waited two more winters, those spots would likely have developed into bubble rust with a substantially higher repair bill.
+Had the owner waited two more winters, those spots would likely have developed into bubble rust with a much larger repair bill.

 A car owner discovered paint bubbling along both rocker panels during a pre-purchase inspection on a used sedan.
 The body shop found rust had spread roughly 18 inches along each rocker.
 After stripping both panels, treating the metal, applying filler to minor pitting, and repainting, the total cost was $1,350.
 Completing the repair before the bubbling progressed to penetrating rust prevented a much larger bill.